mikewongtkd/simsa/docs/data-model.md

 ## Core Classes

+### Root
+- has many Users

 ### Exam

 - has many Groups
+- has many Panels
 - might have a Schedule
 - has many Officials
+- has many Technicians
 - has many Examiners
 - has many Examinees